Skip to Main Content

 • Look for common ground.

-• Identify specific ways to compromise.
+• Identify ways to compromise.

 • Focus on the present.
 Family conflicts may arise out of past disagreements or worry about “what ifs” of the future.

 Stress, lack of sleep, differing opinions, and complex information make it hard to manage conflict and make decisions.
-It may help to seek counseling to help resolve issues and get support for decision making.
+It may help to seek counseling to help resolve issues and get support for decision-making.

 Related Content